siegeon/magic.lambda.crypto/README.md

 size of the (public) key used to encrypt the message.
 This is only relevant for small pieces of data, and have few implications for larger pieces of text being encrypted.

+Notice, if you want the message back as raw bytes, you can supply a **[raw]** argument, and set its value to boolean true, at which point the returned encrypted message will be returned as a raw `byte[]`.
+This might be useful, if you for instance need to persist the message to disc, as a binary file, etc.

 ## Cryptography concerns

 Even assuming you can 100% perfectly communicate in privacy today, your privacy is only as good as a malicious